Preparatory Enrollment Program

 - Academic & Conduct Standards –Due to the selective nature and scholarship of the program, students will be held to a high standard of behavior.
 Adherence to the Rhode Island College academic and student conduct policy is essential, failure to adhere to College standards will jeopardize program enrollment.

 All applicants for the Preparatory Enrollment Program must complete the FASFA and the Rhode Island College Financial Aid Application by March 1st of their senior year.
 Admitted students who do not complete the financial aid requirements will not be eligible for enrollment through the Preparatory Enrollment Program.

 Rhode Island College provides you with the best possible financial support.
 All costs of the PEP Spring Session and Summer Program are paid for by Rhode Island College.
 If you are recommended for enrollment in the fall, your financial need, as determined by the Office of Student Financial Aid, will be met 100 percent through grants for your 1st year of study.

 Prospective PEP applicants must complete the Common Application and check the appropriate box that indicates an interest in applying to PEP.
 All accompanying documents to the Common Application must be submitted by the February 1st deadline.

-Applications will be reviewed on rolling basis up until the February 1st deadline.
+Applications will be reviewed on a rolling basis up until the February 1st deadline.
 Please be aware that incomplete applications or late applications will not be considered for admission.
 The selection committee will chose a number of students to be invited for an interview.
 Students will be notified of acceptance after the interview process.
-If a student is selected for PEP, the student must notify the College of their intent to enroll by March 21th.
+Students selected for the Preparatory Enrollment Program must notify the College of their intent to enroll by March 21th.